docker/docs/content/guides/docker-concepts/building-images/multi-stage-builds.md

 While multi-stage builds are excellent for Java and .NET builds (separating build tools from the final image), their applications extend far beyond:

 - React applications.
 Build and minify your React code in one stage.
 Then, in another stage, copy the production-ready files to a smaller runtime image.
 This optimizes your image for deployment.
 - Compiling dependencies.
-If your application relies on pre-compiled libraries, a multi-stage build allows you to compile them in one stage and then use the compiled artifacts in the final runtime image.
+If your application relies on pre-compiled libraries, a multi-stage build lets you to compile them in one stage and then use the compiled artifacts in the final runtime image.
 No need to bundle the entire compiler in your final image!
 - Python with pip.
 Separate the installation of Python and its dependencies (using pip) in one stage from the application code and data in another.
 This keeps your runtime image focused on execution.